awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-databases.md

 + `DataLakePrincipalIdentifier` – UTF\-8 string, not less than 1 or more than 255 bytes long\.

   An identifier for the AWS Lake Formation principal\.

+## DatabaseIdentifier Structure<a name="aws-glue-api-catalog-databases-DatabaseIdentifier"></a>

+A structure that describes a target database for resource linking\.

+**Fields**
++ `CatalogId` – Catalog id string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

+  The ID of the Data Catalog in which the database resides\.
++ `DatabaseName` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

+  The name of the catalog database\.

 ## Operations<a name="aws-glue-api-catalog-databases-actions"></a>
 + [CreateDatabase Action \(Python: create\_database\)](#aws-glue-api-catalog-databases-CreateDatabase)